Jitterbug Perfume: Plot summary

 Alobar tells Kudra about his encounter with a mysterious group known as "The Bandaloop Doctors," who are masters of immortality.
 The two set off to the caves of the Bandaloop to learn immortalist practices.
 Through the remaining vibrations of the now empty caves, the lovers begin a daily practice of controlled breathing, regular fasting, frequent sex, and bathing in extremely hot water.
 Alobar and Kudra, successful in their practices and never aging, find they are constantly on the run, moving around Europe to avoid the threat of violence against them for their heathen practices.
 After several hundred years, they have settled and opened a perfume shop in 17th century Paris.
 When a group of monks threaten their lives, they try to create a perfume to take "stinky Pan" to the New World with them.
 When time runs out, they attempt a sort of new transcendental meditation and become separated into different astral planes.
-Alobar completes the perfume formula with Pan and they voyage to the New World.
+Alobar completes the perfume formula with Pan using pungent sugar beet pollen as a base and they voyage to the New World.
 Alobar ultimately loses not only the love of his life, but the precious bottle of sweetly scented perfume.

-In the present, the ancient bottle of perfume is stolen by V’lu while Priscilla is attending a dinner with Wiggs Dannyboy at the Last Laugh Foundation.
+In the present, the ancient bottle of perfume is stolen by V'lu while Priscilla is attending a dinner with Wiggs Dannyboy at the Last Laugh Foundation.
 Priscilla goes to New Orleans to retrieve it, but misses Madame Devalier and V'lu.
 The pair are in hiding after witnessing the murder of Bingo Pajama.

 Later, Priscilla's relationship with Wiggs Dannyboy is put on hold by a tragedy at the Last Laugh Foundation.
 But Dannyboy relays the good news that Marcel Lefever and his good friend, the thousand-year old Alobar, will be coming to New Orleans for Mardi Gras, and that he will arrive shortly thereafter.

 Alobar, Marcel, and Priscilla all convene for Mardi Gras, where they encounter Pan one final time.
 Priscilla recovers the bottle when V'lu and Madame Devalier return.
 Together, they learn the secret of the mysterious beets, the perfume and the story of Alobar and Kudra.
 In Paris, the story makes a final stop in another dimension, led by Kudra, discovering the way to immortality.

 The main message is summarized in the words spoken in Alobar's 8th century Bohemian dialect Erleichda, loosely translated as "lighten up".